 - 2 varicella vaccines (chicken pox), OR a verified history by your doctor of the disease of chicken pox, OR a documented titer to chicken pox.

 - 2 PPDs (skin test for Tuberculosis).
-For the Spring 2018 program, administration of prior PPD skin tests must take place after April 15, 2017.
+For the Fall 2018 program, administration of prior PPD skin tests must take place after November 15, 2017.
 You can receive these tests at Cornell Health, if you choose; please call 607-255-5155 to make an appointment.

 - QFT (QuantiFERON test) with documented results are also accepted, instead of PPDs.